A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Harry let his hands drift along the bark of the first row of trees.
 "A name means nothing.
 I think I've proven that by now."

 Neville came to a halt to study a white-flowered plant.
 He rubbed a stem carefully to smell the aroma, then resumed pace.
 "We're seventeen this year.
 That's an important age in our world.
-Our magic will be nearly mature, we'll decide on our profession."
-He went on in a murmur: "It's not as exiting now, but I think a lot of doors will open for you, Harry."
+Our magic is maturing, we decide on a profession..."
+He went on in a murmur: "It's not all exiting now, but I think a lot of doors will open for you, Harry."

 He blinked hard, struggling with a reply.
 It was hard to believe that Neville of all people could be so optimistic.